julelang/manual/src/concurrency/threads.md

 }
 ```
 The simple example code above makes concurrent calls to the `task` function, equal to the number of CPUs.
 Dividing tasks like this into the number of CPUs or another optimal number can be beneficial for maximizing resource utilization and improving performance.

+### Stack Size of Threads

+Jule does not interfere with the stack size of threads, including the main thread of the program.
+Therefore, the stack size of threads can vary depending on the operating system.
+If this stack size is exceeded, it usually results in a segmentation fault (segfault).

 ## Thread Management
 <div class="warning-badge">experimental</div>